andrasq/node-qprintf/Readme.md

 `.N` prints a decimal point followed by exactly N decimal digits.  `.` and `.0` omit the decimal point and prints no decimals.
 For strings, the precision specifies the maximum number of characters of the string included in the output.

-Unlike C, `%d` can print floats as floats, it does not truncate.
-Use `%i` to truncate to integer, or `%.0f` to round to integer.

 Unlike C, `%0` zero padding pads with zeroes on the right as well, both numbers and strings.